Burial Insurance with Heart Failure (2024 Update)

 What Is My Best Insurance Option If I Have Had Heart Failure?

-If you’ve ever been diagnosed, received treatment, or advised to receive treatment and medication for heart failure, your preferred option should always be a first-day coverage plan.
+If you’ve been diagnosed with, treated for, or told to get treatment and meds for heart failure, your go-to should be a first-day coverage plan.

 Do I Need A Medical Exam To Qualify For Burial Insurance?

-Medical exams, blood tests, and urine samples are not required to get approved for these policies.
+Nope, no medical exams, blood tests, or pee samples are needed to get approved for these policies.

-If you don’t want to answer any health questions, you can get guaranteed issue life insurance with a 2-year waiting period.
+If you want to skip the health questions altogether, you can get guaranteed issue life insurance with a two-year waiting period (but we don’t recommend it!)

 What Is The Cost Of Burial Insurance If I Have Heart Failure?

-The cost of burial insurance will depend on your:
+The cost of burial insurance with heart failure hinges on a few things:

 • Age